aeneasr/workshop-dbg/README.md

 Tasks
 + Modify contacts to represent the group (leave the *how* open)
-+ Push to fork and
++ Push to fork and submit pull request

 Deploy to heroku or flynn